Warning signs of basement water damage in an Oklahoma home including water stains and efflorescence

 If your basement humidity consistently reads above 60% on a hygrometer, that is a strong indicator of a moisture problem.
 Healthy basement humidity levels should remain between 30% and 50%.
 Persistent readings above that range suggest water is entering from an external source, even if you cannot see it.

-6. Mold or Mildew Growth
+6. Finding Mold or Mildew in Your Basement

 Visible mold, whether it appears as black spots on walls, green patches on stored items, or fuzzy white growth in corners, confirms that moisture has been present long enough for colonies to take hold.
 Mold can begin growing within 24 to 48 hours of a surface staying wet.